qtpeters/iOS/README.md

 # iOS
-Pythonista code to mess around with the iOS
+Pythonista code to mess around with the iOS.

+Need to figure out the APIs...